sapiensoup/sapiensoup.com/_posts/2016-11-03-what-zika-is-and-how-to-avoid-it.md

 <figure id="attachment_85" style="width: 840px" class="wp-caption alignleft"><img class="size-large wp-image-85" src="/images/zika/Zika-transmitting-mosquito-map-Europe-july-2016-1024x818.jpg" alt="Areas in Europe where Aedes albopictus is present, July 2016" width="840" height="671" srcset="/images/zika/Zika-transmitting-mosquito-map-Europe-july-2016-1024x818.jpg 1024w, /images/zika/Zika-transmitting-mosquito-map-Europe-july-2016-300x240.jpg 300w, /images/zika/Zika-transmitting-mosquito-map-Europe-july-2016-768x613.jpg 768w, /images/zika/Zika-transmitting-mosquito-map-Europe-july-2016-1200x958.jpg 1200w" sizes="(max-width: 709px) 85vw, (max-width: 909px) 67vw, (max-width: 1362px) 62vw, 840px"><figcaption class="wp-caption-text">Areas in Europe where Aedes albopictus is present, July 2016 (ECDC and EFSA, VectorNet)</figcaption></figure>

-&nbsp;

 #### Sexually transmitted

-Researchers&nbsp;have been able to detect virus particles in the blood, urine and semen (as well as saliva and tears) of infected patients, and over 30 cases of sexual transmission have been documented.
+Researchers have been able to detect virus particles in the blood, urine and semen (as well as saliva and tears) of infected patients, and over 30 cases of sexual transmission have been documented.

 When I looked into this more closely, I found lots of conflicting information on how long Zika remains in the blood, and if all the bodily fluids, in which virus particles have been detected, can actually be infectious.
 Unfortunately, most studies have only been able to follow patients for a short period of time, because Zika has only been in the spotlight over the past year.
 Zika was detected in the blood of a patient for up to 81 days after the onset of symptoms[^zika-detection].
 This was the longest recorded case of Zika found in blood.